-The number of shares of Stock available for grant or issuance under this Article V.C. in any calendar year shall be increased by the number of shares of Stock available for grant or issuance in previous calendar years but not covered by Restricted Stock, Unrestricted Stock, Unrestricted Stock, Unrestricted Stock Units, and Restricted Stock Units granted or exercised in previous calendar years.
-Subject to Article V.A., the maximum aggregate number of shares of Stock for which Restricted Stock, Unrestricted Stock, Unrestricted Stock Units and Restricted Stock Unit Awards may be granted in any calendar year to an individual participant shall not exceed one (1) percent of the Company's issued and outstanding shares of Stock on November 30 of the calendar year immediately preceding the date of grant of the Award, calculated in a manner consistent with the method for calculating outstanding shares for reporting in the Company's Annual Report on Form 10-K.
+The number of shares of Stock available for grant or issuance under this Article V.C. in any calendar year shall be increased by the number of shares of Stock available for grant or issuance in previous calendar years but not covered by Restricted Stock, Unrestricted Stock, Unrestricted Stock Units, and Restricted Stock Units granted or exercised in previous calendar years.
+Subject to Article V.A., the maximum aggregate number of shares of Stock for which Restricted Stock, Unrestricted Stock, Unrestricted Stock, Unrestricted Stock for which Restricted Stock, Unrestricted Stock, Unrestricted Stock Units and Restricted Stock Unit Awards may be granted in any calendar year to an individual participant shall not exceed one (1) percent of the Company's issued and outstanding shares of Stock on November 30 of the calendar year immediately preceding the date of grant of the Award, calculated in a manner consistent with the method for calculating outstanding shares for reporting in the Company's Annual Report on Form 10-K.